abarker/abarker.github.io/content/understanding_python_imports.rst

-1. Invoke the script using `python -m <fullyQualifiedName>`, where `<fullyQualifiedName>` is the fully-qualified name of the module inside the package (i.e., the absolute dotted path).
+1. Invoke the script using `python -m <fullyQualifiedName>`, where `<fullyQualifiedName>` is the fully-qualified name of the module inside the package (i.e., its absolute dotted path).
 Note that the directory containing the top-level package directory must be in `sys.path` or the command will fail.
 You could write a shell script wrapper for the `python` command to modify `PYTHONPATH`, calculate the qualified name, and then